dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships/foreign-and-principal-keys.md

 ## Principal keys

 By convention, foreign keys are constrained to the primary key at the principal end of the relationship.
 However, an alternate key can be used instead.
 This is achieved using `HasPrincipalKey` on the model building API.
-For Example, for a single property foreign key:
+For example, for a single property foreign key:

 <!--
             protected override void OnModelCreating(ModelBuilder modelBuilder)